-I first came to Simon Fraser in 1995 as a PhD student, after earning a BSc in Applied Math from Concordia University (Montreal, Canada) and a MSc in Statistics from Carleton University, (Ottawa, Canada).
-For my doctoral thesis, I worked with Randy Sitter on the design and analysis of fractional factorial split-plot experiments.
-After graduating in 1999, I moved to the Department of Statistics at the University of Michigan as an assistant professor.
+I am Professor of Statistics and Actuarial Science at Simon Fraser University.
+I completed my PhD in Statistics in 1999 with Randy Sitter at SFU on the design and analysis of fractional factorial split-plot experiments.
+After graduating, I moved to the Department of Statistics at the University of Michigan as an Assistant Professor.
 In 2003, I joined the Department of Statistics and Actuarial Science at Simon Fraser as the Canada Research Chair in Industrial Statistics.